-There’s way more to D.C. than history makers and political figures, especially when it comes to exploring with kids.
+There’s way more to D.C. than history makers and political figures, especially when it comes to exploring with kids this summer.
 We’ve scoured the entire DMV to find the best family activities, whether you’re a local or a first-time visitor to the area.
 Without further ado (and in no particular order) read on for the best things to do with kids in Washington D.C.

 1. Get your sugar fix at one of these bomb bakeries.
 Bonus: These spots also offer nut-free/gluten-free/vegan/sugar-free goodies!

 2. One of D.C. kids’ favorite play date spots, you can build, run, climb, and explore freely at the National Building Museum.

 3. Pick your own produce at one of the DMV’s top fruit (and flower) farms.

 4. Make a reservation at a restaurant with an emphasis on pre-meal entertainment that keeps kids occupied until dinner is served.

 5. Hop in the car–or on the Marc train–and enjoy a day in Charm City (aka Baltimore).

 6. Organize a family donation day.
 Clean out clothes and toys and find them a new and loving home.

 7. Blast brain drain with an easy at-home science experiment.